magento/devdocs/guides/v2.0/cloud/project/project-multi-sites.md

 After successfully creating and testing multiple stores locally, you must:

 1. [Configure routes](#cloud-multi-stores-routes), which specify how incoming URLs are handled by Magento Enterprise Cloud Edition.
-2. [Set up websites, stores, and store views](#cloud-multi-stores-admin) in your Magento Enterprise Cloud Edition server's Admin.
+2. [Set up websites, stores, and store views](#cloud-multi-stores-admin) in your Magento Enterprise Cloud Edition server's {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %}.
 3. [Modify `magento-vars.php`](#cloud-multi-stores-magento-vars) to specify the values of the `MAGE_RUN_TYPE` and `MAGE_RUN_CODE` variables.
 4. [Deploy](#cloud-multi-stores-deploy) to your integration branch and test.